 Reverse engineered IR protocol: all marks are the same length, with data encoded in the spaces.
 There appear to be 32 bits per packet, organized as

 [id, ~id, code, ~code].
-I sent all 256 codes, hoping to find undocumented features like "set power to X" or "set mode to X", but they were all just duplicates of the standard 6 buttons, so understanding the protocol is pretty useless.
+I tried sending all 256 codes, hoping to find undocumented features like "set power to X" or "set mode to X", but alas, they were all just duplicates of the standard 6 buttons, so understanding the protocol is pretty useless.

 Here are the simplified IR codes in